top of page

 What are probiotics?

-Basically, your gut has a mix of both good and bad bacteria.
+Your gut has a mix of both good and bad bacteria.
 Every person has a different balance of good and bad bacteria in their stomach.
-Usually, a good balance consists of 85% good bacteria and 15% bad bacteria.
+Usually, a good balance consists of 85% good and 15% harmful bacteria.
 When your gut is out of balance, this can result in GI symptoms such as abdominal pain, bloating, constipation, indigestion, and more.

 Probiotics are meant to increase the good bacteria in your stomach.
 However, we still don't know a lot about the specifics of probiotics.